flooose/flooose.github.io/_posts/2016-06-18-arch-linux-uefi-installation.md

 kernel modules than in the previous attempts.
 This was the important part to getting the system bootable.

-After that I was able to set the following mounts from the install system, run `arch-chroot` and run `grub-install` as described in the above mention gist
+After that I was able to set the following mounts from the install system, run `arch-chroot` and run `grub-install` as described in the above mention gist.
+Actually you can pretty much use that gist verbatim to install you system.

 ```
 mount sda3 /mnt